-According to the National Institute of Health, within the average human live hundreds of trillions of microorganisms, including bacteria, fungi, and archaea.
-Collectively, these microorganisms are often referred to as our “microbiome.”
-Though these organisms live throughout the body, this entire guide focuses on testing the microbiome located specifically in your gut or gastrointestinal tract.
+According to the National Institutes of Health, hundreds of trillions of microorganisms live on the inside and outside the average human body — including bacteria, fungi, and archaea.¹ Collectively, these microorganisms comprise our microbiome.² Though these organisms live throughout the body, this guide focuses on testing the microbiome explicitly located in your gut or gastrointestinal tract.

-If you are in a hurry and just want to know our recommendations, here is a quick summary without further ado.
+If you’re in a hurry and want to know our recommendations, here is a quick summary.

 Summary of our recommendations for best microbiome test

 Viome’s Gut Intelligence Test can tell you more about your gut microbiome than the competitors.

 With Viome, you can learn about your gut bacteria, fungi, bacteriophages, archaea, viruses, and parasites.
 This provides a more comprehensive set of results, which you can use to improve your health.